pro3088/Smart-glass-for-blind-people-using-raspberry-pi/README.md

 After the depth has been computed, another function called audio is called into action.
 This method takes the depth, converts it to a sentence, and then converts it to audio.
 The audio is then played for the blind to hear.

 ## How to install and use
-First to train your model, check out this guide -> https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md.
+First to train your model, check out this guide ->https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#part-1---how-to-train-convert-and-run-custom-tensorflow-lite-object-detection-models-on-windows-10

-His guide also helps you setup your raspiberry pi configurations and all the necessary installations you need to carry a similar project.
+His guide also helps you setup your raspiberry pi configurations and all the necessary installations you need to carry a similar project -> https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md.

 After following his guide copy the "TFLite_depth_detection_webcam.py" file and replace with his